innepils/Sanntid_Heis/elevator_project/README.md

 This last networking module sets up the struct which is continuously broadcasted to the network, containing information about new hall requests and state from [assigner](#assigner) each local elevator.

 #### Peers
-We have expanded the functionality in the handed out [peers](#peers) to read the heartbeat and continuously update a map of the external elevators to be used in [cost](#cost).
+In the handed out peers.go we have added functionality to continuously update the alivePeers to be used in [cost](#cost).
 To avoid concurrency issues while reading and writing to the map both in peers and [assigner](#assigner), we serialize the maps into JSON using Marshal and Unmarshal.

 ### Requests
 This package takes care of logic regarding local requests, giving the options of checking where the requests are, and what resulting behaviour the elevator should have.
 All functions take in the local elevator by using pass-by-reference.